 - B2X – The SegWit2x token itself

 As we explain below, allowing the trading of all these tokens results in operational problems for Bitfinex, places inconvenient burdens Bitfinex customers and results in various scenarios which are “unfair” for customers.
 However, avoiding any of these issues is difficult and perhaps potentially impossible, given the complexities involved.
 In many ways Bitfinex has done a service to the community by rising to the challenge and supporting these tokens.
-Although, in some respects its actions may have been unfair to customers and the platform could have handled the situation better.

 A full timeline of the events related to the 10 chain split tokens is provided in the table below.